dchristofis/Recommendation-System/README.md

 Enhancing the award-based weighting to emphasize critically acclaimed movies.

 ## Conclusion
 This recommendation system uses movie metadata to generate personalized, accurate movie recommendations.
-The combination of Word2Vec, embeddings and content-based filtering provides a powerful recommendation tool for Netflix-style applications.
+The combination of Word2Vec, embeddings and content-based filtering provides a powerful recommendation tool for Netflix-style applications